Skip to content

 Home Students

-Please remember to bring your ID documents with you.
+Please remember to bring your original ID documents with you.

 No, not every programme requires a Disclosure and Barring Service (DBS) ID check but everyone must complete a Welcome and ID check.

-If you are required to do a DBS ID check for your course this is carried out by the MyBradford team.
+If you are required to do a DBS ID check for your programme this is carried out at the MyBradford Desk.
 More information can be found in your offer letter and in the pre-enrolment information on our website.
-Please ensure you complete your DBS requirements as soon as possible.
+Please ensure you complete your DBS requirements as soon as possible before you start.

 If you are studying on campus you will be issued with your student card when you complete your Welcome and ID check session.

-If you are completing a professional development (CPD) course you can collect your student card from one of the MyBradford desks in either the Richmond or Student central building when you attend your first on campus session.
+If you are completing a Continuing Professional Development (CPD) programme you can collect your student card from a MyBradford Desk when you attend your first on campus session.

 Students are required to have their student card with them at all times when on campus and the card is also used for access to rooms and swiping into on campus tutorials.

-Please allow a week from the receipt of your completion email and two weeks if you are based overseas.
-If you have not received one after this time, please contact the welcome helpline on 01274 236161 or email welcome@bradford.ac.uk
+If your student card is being posted to you please allow a week for delivery and two weeks if you are based overseas.
+If you have any queries you can contact the Welcome Helpline on (+44) 01274 236161 or email welcome@bradford.ac.uk

 Our Step Up to HE resources offer a range of self-access online information to support your transition into university.
 These include content on: